Unsteady Simulations:

 LES, or any of the new approaches, is the first step when performing accurate CAA (Computational Aero-Acoustics)

-Lectures will be given in the mornings; in the afternoons there will be workshops using Python (recommended) , Matlab or Octave.
-The participants must have a PC/Mac/Desktop with one of these software installed.
-In the workshops, the participants will use Python/Matlab/Octave for analyzing SGS models, SAS, PANS, DES and DDES.
-Scripts will be use for generating isotropic and anistropic (non-isotropic) synthetic turbulent fluctuations for inlet boundary conditions and embedded LES.
+A numwer of lectures will be given every day followed by will be workshops using →Python.
+The participants must have a PC/Mac/Desktop with Python installed.
+In the workshops, the participants will use Python for →analyzing SGS models, SAS, PANS, DES, and DDES.
 These will be the topics Day 1 and 2.

 Day 3 is devoted to Machine Learning.
-Neural network and KDTRee in Python's Pytorch will be used to inmprove RANS turbulence models and wall functions.
+Neural network and KDTRee in Python's Pytorch will be used to inmprove RANS/LES turbulence models and wall functions.

 The number of participants is limited to 16.